Godiva Procession: 17th century

-Nineteenth Century
+19th century

-The first procession that encouraged the idea of Godiva riding naked was probably in 1842, when she wore a tight fitting, flesh coloured dress, causing fights among spectators trying to get a better view.
-By 1845, due to complaints about the procession, the Mayor, William Clark, promised to stop the event ‘which has too long disgraced our city’.
+The first procession that encouraged the idea of Godiva riding naked was probably in 1842, when she wore a tight-fitting, flesh coloured dress, causing fights among spectators trying to get a better view.
+By 1845, due to complaints about the procession, the Mayor, William Clark, promised to stop the event "which has too long disgraced our city".
 The Coventry Herald, 25 April 1845, quoted a statement signed by all the main church leaders in the city regretting a proposal ‘during the approaching fair, to get up a procession similar in character to those by which the streets of this City were disgraced in 1842 and 1844’.
-Despite this, the procession did go ahead that year, and Godiva wore 'a tunic of white satin' and a 'girdle of the same kind' over her flesh coloured dress, with scarves thrown across her shoulders, a mantle, sleeves and a headdress with ostrich feathers.
-After 1862 processions were held less frequently and did not reach the earlier level of notoriety.
+Despite this, the procession did go ahead that year, and Godiva wore 'a tunic of white satin' and a 'girdle of the same kind' over her flesh coloured dress, with scarves thrown across her shoulders, a mantle, sleeves, and a headdress with ostrich feathers.
+After 1862, processions were held less frequently and did not reach the earlier level of notoriety.